rzuckerm/glotter2/CONTRIBUTING.md

 - `docker`: Glotter2 makes extensive use of docker.
 You will need to have docker installed on your machine
-- `python`, `pip`, and `virtualenv`: Glotter2 is written in python and uses `pip` to install `virtualenv`, which is used to create a virtual environment where dependencies can be installed.
+- `python`, `pip`, and `virtualenv`: Glotter2 is written in python and uses `pip` to install dependencies in a `virtualenv`, a virtual environment where dependencies are installed.
 - `make`: Everything in Glotter2 is built and run using `make`

 ### Structure